MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 #### Certificate handling

-* Get the required root certificate from EvilGinx using the [command](../docker-kali/get-crt.ps1) from your terminal outside of the EvilGinx process.
+* Get the required root certificate from EvilGinx using the below command from your terminal outside of the EvilGinx process.
 This will copy the generated ca.crt file from the container to your hosting OS into the [docker-kali folder](../docker-kali/).

 Use the following podman command to copy the certificate to your local machine.

 ```bash
 podman cp my-evilginx-container:/root/.evilginx/crt/ca.crt ./ca.crt
 ```

+_For Docker have a look [here](../docker-kali/get-crt.ps1)._

 * Add this certificate to the **Trusted Root Certificate Authorities** store of the Current User (double click the file -> Install Certificate).
 Otherwise, you will get a certificate error when accessing the phishing page!